 There are no required courses to become a writer, much less a successful one.
 Some of the most popular and best-selling authors of all time never took an official writing course or class.
-Some of them did.
-Everyone’s journey is a bit different but there are many helpful courses to accelerate your writing skill, your business acumen, and your long-term successful career as a writer.
+Everyone’s journey is a bit different.
+There are many helpful courses to accelerate your writing career.

-While taking courses might not be necceary to become a writer, taking courses may be necessary (or super helpful) for you.
+While taking courses might not be neccesary to become a writer, taking courses may be necessary (or super helpful) for you.
 Everyone’s journey to ultimate success as an author is personal and unique.

 What Courses to Take to Become a Writer: Quick Self Assessment